tidepool-org/development/k8s/README.md

 ```
 eval $(minikube docker-env)
 ```
-*   Stop your cluster \
+*   Stop your cluster
 Kubernetes can be a heavy resource consumer.
 So, you may want to (non-destructively) stop the virtual machine running your cluster when you are not using it.
 You may restart it later with the `minikube start `command above.
 ```
 minikube stop
 ```

-# How to Create Your Own Private Remote K8S Cluster
+### How to Create Your Own Private Remote K8S Cluster

-Here is what you need to know to create your own Kubernetes cluster in the Amazon Cloud (EKS)
-*  To use your local client tools to interact with that cluster; and,
-*  To install the basic services into the cluster.
+Here is what you need to know to create your own Kubernetes cluster in the Amazon Cloud (EKS) to use your local client tools to interact with that cluster; and to install the basic services into the cluster.

 *   Set up cluster on Amazon - do once for each cluster you want to set up
     *   Create K8s cluster in Amazon EKS using GUI
         *   `eksctl create cluster --auto-kubeconfig --region=us-west-2 --nodes=3`